rwblokzijl/stablecoin-survey/paper.md

 example, sell their tokens on the market for more of the collateral thus leveraging their speculation on the collateral by some factor.

-Usually, the designer intended way for the speculator to make a profit is by peer to peer lending.
+Usually, the intended way for the speculator to make a profit is by peer to peer lending.
 Instead of selling the tokens on the market, the speculator can lend out the tokens to makes some extra dividends while speculating on the collateral.
 In this way, the speculator acts as the reserve bank increasing the supply of the token by lending out more.

 Irregardless of how the speculator chooses to use their tokens, anyone investor buying them has a some guarantee that they will be worth at least a dollar in